Starship & Empire

 Starship & Empire is a 1976 board wargame published by R-Squared Games.

 Gameplay

-Starship & Empire involves fleet maneuvering on a strategic scale, and uses a pseudo-3D movement system for tactical purposes.
+Starship & Empire is a wargame that involves strategic maneuvering of fleets in a pseudo-3D environment for tactical combat purposes.

 Reception

 Kevin P. Kenney reviewed Starship & Empire in The Space Gamer No. 7.
 He described the game as "a multi-level combination of many of the ideas present in other S-F games cleaned up and merged into one of the better of the current onslaught of space/naval wargames".